 - Aboriginal-led primary prevention and early intervention

-- crisis response to recovery model for victim survivors
+- crisis response model for victim survivors

 - service response for perpetrators and people using violence within the family.

 In undertaking our monitoring, the following cross-cutting themes are examined across all topics: